-With the right information, the right preparation, and the right mindset, you can make sure that your travel adventures are as safe as they can possibly be.
-We have compiled a list of suggestions that we have read elsewhere, heard from others, or have learned from our own experiences.
-We hope that this list will be of value to you as you plan your next adventure.
+Knowing these travel safety tips, doing the right preparation, and having the right mindset will ensure your travel adventures are as safe as they can possibly be.
+I have compiled a list of the travel safety tips that I have read elsewhere, heard from others, or have learned from my own experience.
+We hope that this list of travel safety tips will be of value to you as you plan your next adventure.

 Before You Leave